-I’m glad to provide communications support for the incredible team at Symphony Nova Scotia during the 2021/22 season.
-Having been a member of the marketing department from 2012 to 2018, it’s a privilege to do this kind of work once again – writing, editing, designing, organizing, and content/project management – for a group of people I truly admire.
-Growing up in Cape Breton, I have always had a deep appreciation for music, and I have so much respect for the tremendous talent and skill possessed by our musicians.
+It’s truly a privilege to work with the great people at Symphony Nova Scotia.
+I was delighted to rejoin the team in 2021, after being a member of the marketing department from 2012 to 2018.
+In my new role, I get to do even more of the work I love – writing, editing, design, and project management – for an organization I admire.
+Growing up in Cape Breton, I have always had a deep appreciation for music, and I have so much respect for the tremendous talent, skill, and dedication possessed by our musicians.
 We are so lucky to have one of the most exciting and innovative orchestras in the country right here in Nova Scotia.

 Q&A with Janice